-Most of the parents and teachers with whom I work come to my presentations (especially ones like “You Can’t Make Me!” and Dealing with Difficult Students, for example) looking for ways to get the kids to do what they, the adults, want.
+So many of the parents and teachers who come to my presentations (especially ones like “You Can’t Make Me!” and Dealing with Difficult Students, for example) are looking for ways to get the kids to do what they, the adults, want.
 Early in my career, I tried to distinguish between obedience and cooperation.
 I found that even mentioning the word obedience became a trigger for resistance.
 Many people had a hard time getting past the idea that the only alternative to having obedient kids was chaos and anarchy, with kids running wild and parents having no authority at all.

-Nonetheless, it’s still a challenge to convince some adults that they really don’t need a bigger hammer to hit them with when conventional punitive approaches have stopped working.
-(I will admit to having a hard time making this turnaround myself, but it didn’t take me long to realize that the harder I tried to control kids and get them to obey me, the more problems I was creating— for myself and for the kids, including the usually cooperative ones who were stressed out by how my behavior was affecting the climate of the classroom.
+Nonetheless, it’s still a challenge to convince some adults that they really don’t need a bigger hammer when conventional punitive approaches have stopped working.
+I admit I had a hard time making this turnaround myself, but it didn’t take me long to realize that the harder I tried to control kids and get them to obey me, the more problems I was creating—for myself and for the kids, including the usually cooperative ones who were stressed out by how my behavior was affecting the climate of the classroom.

 • People-pleasers are motivated by external factors, such as the need for outside (and usually conditional) approval.
 They often do what others want in order to feel safe, worthwhile, or valued (for example, “. . . so my friends will like me more.”)

 • People-pleasers do what others want to avoid disapproval, punishment, ridicule, or abandonment, or for fear of hurting, disappointing, or angering someone else.
 They base their decisions on another person’s anticipated reaction.

 • People-pleasers may obey anyone who appears to be important, powerful, or popular.
 They tend to be highly influenced by peer pressure.
 They are far more vulnerable than other children to adults who may not have their best interests in mind.